cdeck3r/acbattery/_posts/2024-08-20-acbattery.md

 ## Battery Management Software

-The software design is structured as a set of communicating [state machines](https://en.wikipedia.org/wiki/Finite-state_machine) based on the [actor model](https://en.wikipedia.org/wiki/Actor_model)
+The software design is structured as a set of communicating [state machines](https://en.wikipedia.org/wiki/Finite-state_machine) based on the [actor model](https://en.wikipedia.org/wiki/Actor_model).
+The following diagram depicts the main actors and the events they exchange with each other.

 ![Communicating Actors](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/cdeck3r/acbattery/main/plantuml/actors.plantuml)